BobBuildTool/bob/doc/manual/configuration.rst

 of the checkout/build/package script.
 This declares the dependency of the respective step to the named variables.

-It is not an error that a variable listed here is unset.
+It is not an error if a variable listed here is unset.
 This is especially useful for classes or to implement default behaviour that can be overridden by the user from the command line.
-If you expect a variable to be unset it is your responsibility to handle that case in the script.
+If you expect a variable to be unset, it is your responsibility to handle that case in the script.
 Every reference to such a variable should be guarded with ``${VAR-somthing}`` or ``${VAR+something}``.